5.1 Wherever used in this Article the term:

 The first time a member develops a course, they will receive a 3 contact hour load reduction or 3 hours of weekly release time for staff to participate in a training and development offering where the member will be trained on best practices and teaching methods in the College’s online Learning Management System (LMS).
 By the end of that training, the College will review and approve the course before delivery.
 After a member is trained in online development, future courses that are developed require the same review and approval before delivery.
 In future developments, training is optional but will not qualify for a load reduction.

 4. Class Size.
 Beginning with the ratification of this agreement, all online courses will have a cap of 25.
-Upon mutual written agreement with the bargaining unit member, the cap may be raised above 25, but not to exceed 40.
+The cap may be raised above 25, but not exceed 40.
+Once the combined enrollment exceeds twenty-five (25), the bargaining unit member shall be notified, by email, by the appropriate Dean, and shall receive additional compensation as follows:

-The first offering of any newly developed online course shall not exceed 17 or the natural course capacity for the first semester the course is delivered.
+The first offering of any newly developed online course will consist of one (1) section that shall not exceed twenty (20) or the natural course capacity for the first semester the course is delivered.

 5. Development, Ownership, and Assignment: The College and the Association recognize two types of online or hybrid course development.

-A. Sole Developments: In sole developments, upon mutual agreement between the college and the bargaining unit member, the Member develops a course and retains the sole rights to teach and be assigned one section of that course when offered in the future.
-A sole owner can only develop a maximum of two courses as a sole owner.
-There is no compensation for development of a sole owner course beyond the initial training
+A. Individual Developments: In individual developments, upon mutual agreement between the college and the bargaining unit member, the Member develops a course and retains the individual rights to teach and be assigned one section of that course when offered in the future.
+An individual owner can only develop a maximum of two courses as an individual owner.
+There is no compensation for development of an individual owner course beyond the initial training.
+An individual developer may temporarily transfer their course to another qualified member for up to two (2) semesters.
+This temporary sharing will not be considered a conversion of an individual development to a shared development.

 B. Shared Development: Shared development is meant to cover courses where: 1 – the online developer has reached their maximum number of sole developments, 2 – when a group of members is developing a course that will be shared during teaching (e.g. there are more sections that are routinely needed than one person could teach) or when a member develops a course where more sections are offered than can be covered by one member.
 Shared development developers must be trained before or during development.

-A. Development of shared development courses will be compensated $2000 per credit hour for development of the course to ensure that each Structured Instructional Activity is generic enough to be used by any future instructor.
+A. Development of shared development courses will be compensated $2000 per contact hour for development of the course to ensure that each Structured Instructional Activity is generic enough to be used by any future instructor to be paid over three (3) semesters of teaching the course.

 B. If a team of unit members wishes to collaborate on the development of a course, one member must be the lead developer elected by the group.
-Development of shared development courses will be compensated $1000 per credit hour for the lead developer and $500 per Credit Hour for collaborating team members (not to exceed 3 members per course) for development of the course to ensure that each SIA is generic enough to be used by any future instructor
+Development of shared development courses will be compensated $1000 per contact hour for the lead developer and $500 per contact Hour for collaborating team members (not to exceed 3 members per course) for development of the course to ensure that each SIA is generic enough to be used by any future instructor.

 C. Prior to midterm of the development semester, a milestone check will be used to verify that 50% of the course has been developed (See Milestone Checklist).
 If the milestone has not been met, the agreement to develop may be rescinded and a “B” term class may be assigned to fulfill the teaching obligation

-D. All courses developed prior to the ratification of this agreement, Fall 2021, shall be considered sole ownership; each member will select up to two previously developed courses for retention of teaching rights and shall be included as part Section 4 Ownership and Assignment.
+D. All courses developed shall be considered individual ownership; each member will select up to two previously developed courses for retention of teaching rights and shall be included as part Section 4 Ownership and Assignment.
+Each member will have the ability to adjust their course selection during the month of December, but the change will not be implemented until the following Fall semester.

-E. A sole development member upon mutual agreement between the college and the bargaining unit member may elect to convert their course into a shared development To compensate the original developer, that member will be paid $1000 to ensure that each Structured Instructional Activity is generic enough to be used by any future instructor.
-The original sole developer will then be considered a lead developer.
+E. An individual development member upon mutual agreement between the college and the bargaining unit member may elect to convert their course into a shared development To compensate the original developer, that member will be paid $500 per contact hour to ensure that each Structured Instructional Activity is generic enough to be used by any future instructor.
+The original individual developer will then be considered a lead developer.

 A. For the Purpose of Formal Evaluation.
 Observation of online courses for the purpose of formal evaluation shall be observation of a mutually agreed upon SIA from the course.